-- Celebrate Vincent's social and cultural diversity and encourage a sense of belonging and connection through artwork that integrates the unique narratives and histories of our people and places. - Enrich our public spaces and community facilities with bold, innovative, and creative artworks, enhancing Vincent's unique identity and make arts and culture accessible to all. - Elevate the local creative economy by supporting, attracting, and promoting artists at all stages of their careers with a preference for artists who reside in or have a connection to Vincent, supporting innovation and sustainability within the arts.
+- Celebrate Vincent's social and cultural diversity and encourage a sense of belonging and connection through artwork that integrates the unique narratives and histories of our people and places. - Enrich our public spaces and community facilities with bold, innovative, and creative artworks, enhancing Vincent's unique identity and make arts and culture accessible to all. - Elevate the local creative economy by supporting, attracting, and promoting artists at all stages of their careers, supporting innovation and sustainability within the arts.